Skip to main content Skip to navigation

 His work over the past decade or so has been in two main areas - the history, concept and practice of territory; and the history of twentieth-century French thought.

 He is currently funded by a Leverhulme major research fellowship on a new project on Indo-European thought in twentieth-century France.
-The first output will be a revised critical edition of George Dumézil's classic study, Mitra-Varuna: An Essay on Two Indo-European Representations of Sovereignty, for HAU books.
-Extensive archival work in France is underway, with some work in the UK and Switzerland and plans for research in the USA.
+The first output is a critical edition of George Dumézil's classic study, Mitra-Varuna: An Essay on Two Indo-European Representations of Sovereignty (HAU 2024).
+Extensive archival work in France is underway, with some work in the UK, Sweden and Switzerland and plans for research in the USA and Germany.
 There are updates on the research and other information on a page of Stuart's blog, Progressive Geographies.

-He is also working with Marie Satya McDonough (Boston University) and Stefanos Geroulanos (NYU) on a new translation and critical edition of Michel Foucault's The Birth of the Clinic.
+He is also working with Marie Satya McDonough (Boston University) and Stefanos Geroulanos (NYU) on a new translation and critical edition of Michel Foucault's The Birth of the Clinic for Routledge.

 His most recent books are The Early Foucault and The Archaeology of Foucault, published by Polity Press in June 2021 and January 2023, which examine Foucault's largely unknown work of the 1950s, leading to his first major book History of Madness in 1961, and then the better-known work of the 1960s.
 The research was conducted with archives in Paris, Normandy, Switzerland, Germany, Sweden and the United States, and was funded by the British Academy and the Leverhulme Trust.
 These two books continue the work of his earlier books Foucault’s Last Decade (2016) and Foucault: The Birth of Power (2017).
 The tetralogy provides an intellectual history of Foucault's entire career.
 More on the research can be found on Stuart's blog, Progressive Geographies.